qianglbl/IMPACT-T/README.md

 # IMPACT-T
-for IMPACT-T beam dynamics code users and developers
+for IMPACT-T beam dynamics code users and developers.
+The code executable name: ImpactTexe.